Controllability and ergodicity of 3D primitive equations driven by a finite-dimensional force: Introduction

 \begin{mtc} In addition to the above conditions, assume that $(h_1,h_2)=0$, the support~of~the density $\rho$ is bounded, and $\rho(0)>0$.~Then the family $((v_k,\te_k), \pP_{(v,\te)})$ has a unique stationary measure on $V$ which is exponentially mixing in the dual-Lipschitz metric. \end{mtc}

 See Section~\ref{S:mix} for more details.
-In the case of 3D~primitive equations with spatially regular white noise, existence of stationary measure is established by Glatt-Holtz, Kukavica, Vicol, and Ziane~\cite{GKVZ-2014}.
+In the case of the 3D~primitive equations with spatially regular white noise, existence of stationary measure is established by Glatt-Holtz, Kukavica, Vicol, and Ziane~\cite{GKVZ-2014}.
 As far as we know, uniqueness of stationary measure for that situation is still an open~problem due to rather weak tail estimates for solutions.
+The boundedness of the noise allows to reduce the study of the system to a compact phase space.~This naturally eliminates the problems coming from the tail estimates.
+On the other hand, bounded noises are well-accepted and commonly used in the physics literature (e.g., see~\cite{Ono13} and the references therein).
 In the case of {\it non-degenerate} bounded kick force, uniqueness and exponential mixing are proved by Chueshov~\cite{Chu-14}.
 Let us also recall some previous results considering the problem of ergodicity for PDEs driven by a degenerate noise.
 Hairer and Mattingly~\cite{HM-2006, HM-2011} used Malliavin calculus to study the ergodicity for the NS system with a white noise which is degenerate in the Fourier space.
 F\"oldes, Glatt-Holtz, Richards, and Thomann~\cite{FGRT-2015} considered a similar problem for the Boussinesq system.
-Using controllability methods, Shirikyan~\cite{shirikyan-asens2015, shirikyan-2018} studied the NS system with a noise that is localised in the physical space (distributed in a subdomain or on the boundary).
+Using controllability methods, Shirikyan~\cite{shirikyan-asens2015, shirikyan-2018} studied the NS system with a noise that is localized in the physical space (distributed in a subdomain or on the boundary).
 For more results and references, we refer the reader to the book~\cite{KS-book}.

-This paper is organised as follows.~In Section~\ref{S:1}, we recall the functional setting for the PEs and formulate perturbative results with respect to the initial condition and control.
-In~Sections~\ref{S:2} and~\ref{S:3}, we discuss the problems of controllability of nonlinear and linearised PEs and prove Theorems~\hyperlink{A}{A} and~\hyperlink{B}{B}.
+This paper is organized as follows.~In Section~\ref{S:1}, we recall the functional setting for the PEs and formulate perturbative results with respect to the initial condition and control.
+In~Sections~\ref{S:2} and~\ref{S:3}, we discuss the problems of controllability of nonlinear and linearized PEs and prove Theorems~\hyperlink{A}{A} and~\hyperlink{B}{B}.
 In~Section~\ref{S:mix}, we consider the randomly forced PEs and prove Theorem~\hyperlink{C}{C}.
 Examples of saturating spaces are provided in Section~\ref{S:4}.
 Finally, in Section~\ref{S:6}, we establish a perturbative result formulated in Section~\ref{S:1}.